Cloudflare logo in orange on a beige background with text reading ‘Cloudflare Origin for Apache.’

 </VirtualHost>

-apachectl configtest
+sudo apachectl configtest

-If you see Syntax OK, restart Apache.
+If you see Syntax OK, restart or reload Apache:

 sudo systemctl restart apache2

-Getting the Real Client IP Address from Cloudflare in Apache
+Getting the Real Client IP Address from Cloudflare

 Let me know if this helped.
 Follow me on Twitter, Facebook and YouTube, or 🍊 buy me a smoothie.